 The thing you cannot leave out is the xanthan gum.
 I made these muffins the first go-round and forgot to add the Xanthan gum and they were super soft and didn’t want to hold together.
 They were still tasty as ever, but the texture wasn’t satisfying.

 Since these muffins are made without gluten, we need something to hold them together.
 I like the use of xanthan gum in these recipes because it only takes a tiny bit to make all the difference in the world.
 A small bag of xanthan gum will last you a long time.
 I highly recommended it.
+If you absolutely cannot find any, I made a guide to xanthan gum replacements that you can try.

 Baking tips and tricks to make perfect pumpkin muffins every time